GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### UI effects

 After failing for the final time, the user will be redirected to a rate limited screen.
-Any attempt to re-enter IdV will also redirect there.
+Any attempt to re-enter Identity Verification will also redirect there.

 ![Failed and Rate Limited]({{site.baseurl}}/images/idv-doc-auth-limited.png)

 ## `:idv_resolution` - Verify info rate limiter
 ### Description
-This is the rate-limit for the final step in IdV: when the user attempts to submit everything and verify their identity.
+This is the rate-limit for the final step in Identity Verification: when the user attempts to submit everything and verify their identity.
 By default, the user is allowed 5 attempts in 6 hours.